-To our healthcare professionals and those working on the front lines of this crisis, we can’t thank you enough.
-As more organizations are looking for in room activities to help reduce isolation and distress, Music & Memory is working harder than ever to ensure that our certified organizations remain connected and equipped with the best resources for providing personalized music where it’s needed most.
+To our healthcare professionals who continue to feel the impact of the pandemic, thank you for your continued efforts.
+If you are looking for in room activities to help reduce isolation and distress, please know that we continue to do everything we can to help certified organizations remain connected and equipped with the best resources for providing personalized music where it’s needed most.

 Download from our list of free genre-based playlists for use at home.
 Genre based playlists are not a substitute for a personalized playlist, but they do make for a solid starting point and something to build from during the music discovery process.

 For more information about how to make a personalized music playlist, please see our free guide How to Make a Personalized Playlist for a Loved One at Home.